9 NASA Facts Everyone Should Know

 American astronaut Neil Armstrong was the first human to walk on the surface of the moon.
 Space mission Apollo 11 landed on the moon on July 20, 1969, with astronauts Neil Armstrong and Buzz Aldrin, while Michael Collins orbited above.
 The success of Apollo 11 was a major accomplishment for the United States space program, beating out the Soviet space program as the first mission to reach the moon.

-Also Check Out → Annie Jump Cannon
+Also Check Out → Dobsonian Telescopes

 Becoming an Astronaut